-You can get help paying for childcare if it’s provided by a:
+You can get help to pay for childcare if it is provided by a:

 Sign in to your childcare account

-Sign in to your childcare account if you already get Tax-Free Childcare or 30 hours free childcare.
+If you already get Tax-Free Childcare or 30 hours free childcare:

 Childcare at school

 You can only get help to pay for care that is outside school hours, for example after school clubs or breakfast clubs.
 You cannot get help to pay for:

 private lessons during school time (for example, private music lessons during school hours).

 You can only get help to pay for childcare provided by a relative (for example a grandparent) if they are a registered childminder and care for your child outside your home.